hiveot/hub.capnp/mosquittomgr/README.md

 ### System Requirements

-The 'mosquitto' MQTT message broker version 1.5 or newer must be installed.
+The 'mosquitto' MQTT message broker version 2.0.14 or newer must be installed to avoid websocket problems in firefox.

 To build this plugin from source the package libmosquitto-dev must be installed.